cequence-io/pinecone-scala/README.md

 ```
 ## Demo

-For ready-to-run demos pls. refer to a separate seed project demonstrating how to use the client: [here](https://github.com/cequence-io/pinecone-scala-demo).
+For ready-to-run demos pls. refer to separate seed projects:
+- [Pinecone Scala Demo](https://github.com/cequence-io/pinecone-scala-demo) - shows how to use Pinecone vector, index, and collection operations
+- [Pinecone + OpenAI Scala Demo](https://github.com/cequence-io/pinecone-openai-scala-demo) - shows how to generate and store OpenAI embeddings into Pinecone and query them afterwards

 ## FAQ 🤔